Shicheng-Guo/RnaseqBacterial/readme.md

 #### Timeline:

+* 01/17: check [notrim](./extdata/rnaseqdata/notrimqc/) fastq and [slight](./extdata/rnaseqdata/slightrimdata/) trim fastq, you can find why 90% reads are adaptors
 * 01/16: [USA300 fasta]() and saved to `/FastQ_Screen_Genomes/MW2` and index with bowtie2
 * 01/16: [MW2 fasta](https://www.ncbi.nlm.nih.gov/nuccore/BA000033.2?report=fasta) save to `/FastQ_Screen_Genomes/USA300` and index with bowtie2
 * 01/16: Okay. now everything is clear.
 90% reads are adaptor,check [figures here](), not human, not bacterials....